ethanwhite/nescent-sabbatical-proposal/proposal.md

 to produce these datasets.

 **Goal 3: Provenance baked in**.
-It is increasingly recognized that in order for science to be replicable/reproducible that the history of the entire process from data collection through analysis needs to be documented.
+It is increasingly recognized that for science to be reproducible that the history of the entire process from data collection through analysis needs to be documented.
 However, rigorous documentation often begins after data acquisition and cleaning has occurred.
 I will add automated provenance recording and data archiving to the Retriever to make recording the details of data acquisition and processing as simple as pushing a button.

-In combination with further improvements to the software in general (e.g., an improved testing framework with continuous integration and better documentation) addressing these goals will result in a key tool for immediately supporting evolutionary and eco-evolutionary synthesis using published data in its existing format, while broader initiatives (e.g., Parr et al. 2012, DataONE) work towards developing more complex and inclusive solutions based on new standards
+Addressing these goals will result in a key tool for immediately supporting evolutionary and eco-evolutionary synthesis using published data in its existing format, while broader initiatives (e.g., Parr et al. 2012, DataONE) work towards developing more complex and inclusive solutions based on new standards